sarahtguindy/mechanikeys/README.md

 # MechaniKeys
-> An eCommerce platform built with React, Redux, Express &amp; MongoDB.
+> An eCommerce platform built with React, Redux, Express, MongoDB, and React Bootstrap.
 > MechaniKeys is a fictitious brand/company I've created for the purpose of adding a conceptual theme to this project.
 > This company is mechanical keyboard vendor.
 Get it?
 Mechnical...
 Keyboards...
 MechaniKeys!
 * Fully functional features such as a shopping cart, admin management, a product review system, and pagination.